There's your life in the classroom, and then there's your life. At SLU-Madrid, we encourage you to become a more complete, stronger you.

 Marta Maruri was born in Madrid, grew up in Santander (Northern Spain), and spent her senior year of high school in the United States.
 She attended university in Santander then transferred to the University of Ulster in Northern Ireland, earning an Honors B.A. in European Business Studies.
 While in Northern Ireland, Marta interned in the field of exports and later worked in marketing.
 Upon returning to Spain, she taught international and strategic marketing for Queen's University and the University of Humberside and Lincolnshire programs as well as ESL at different business schools.
 She has worked at SLU-Madrid since 2006.

-During her time at SLU-Madrid, Maruri served in the SLU-Madrid Assessment Committee (dissolved in May 2017); currently she is the Director of Student Life at SLU-Madrid, the Retention Officer and SLU-Madrid Title IX Deputy Coordinator.
-She has completed continued education in relevant fields, Student Affairs, Spanish Data Protection Policies, management, motivation and leadership, Title IX and the Clery Act.
+During her time at SLU-Madrid, Marta has served on the SLU-Madrid Assessment Committee and is currently the director of student life and retention officer.
+She formerly served as SLU-Madrid Title IX deputy coordinator.
+She has completed continued education in relevant fields, including student affairs, Spanish data protection policies, management, motivation, leadership, Title IX and the Clery Act.

 Margarita Casado was born in Madrid.
 She began her university studies at Fundación San Pablo CEU and earned a Bachelor of Science in Business Administration from Saint Louis University, attending both the Madrid and St. Louis campuses.